• Skip to primary navigation

 THE BIRTH OF SAKE

-The Birth of Sake focuses on the Tedorigawa Brewery that is over 144 years old.
-It shows the behind the scenes of the intense labor and craft needed in order to produce sake – a brewing process that happens during the winter.
+The Birth of Sake focuses on the Tedorigawa Brewery which is over 144 years old.
+It shows the behind-the-scenes of the intense labor and craft needed to produce sake – a brewing process that happens during the winter.

 Where to Watch: Amazon Prime Video